Valentines Charcuterie Board – Perfect Dessert Board for Valentines Day!

 A traditional charcuterie board typically is a mix of cured meats and cheese with some other items (like crackers, spreads and olives for example).
 In this case we are making a dessert charcuterie board, and these usually include a variety of sweets and spreads.
 Because we are doing this one for Valentines day, we included sweets and fruits that tie in to that theme here.

-Can you make a charcuterie board the night before?
+Can you make a dessert charcuterie board the night before?

 One thing I love about the dessert charcuterie boards is that they can easily be made the night before.
 We have included instructions below on how to do that.
 The key here is to not use items that brown (like cut fruits) or put those items on last minute.
 We recommend doing the dry ingredients and wrapping ahead of time, then you can add things like fruits and spreads to the board day of.
 It is still a good idea to use things like grapes, cherries and whole strawberries (vs cut apples or bananas) to keep it looking fresh.

-Here is how we made our Dessert Charcuterie Board, perfect for Valentines celebrations.
+Here is how we made our Dessert Valentines Charcuterie Board, perfect for Valentines celebrations.

 Start with a tray or board you want to serve it in.
 I love to hit my local thrift store to find serving sized platters for just a few dollars.

-You can also find this 12×17 size on Amazon for just $7.44 right now, if you need one.
+You can also find this 12×17 size on Amazon, if you need one (this would be a good size for a dessert board).

 Once you have decided on the tray you want to use, it is time to start gathering your ingredients for your dessert board.